 Organisational Design

-Dearn follows a functional, top-down, hierarchical structure.
-This means that authority and decision-making are concentrated at the top, with clearly defined roles and departmental responsibilities.
-Communication follows formal channels, and day-to-day operations are structured and consistent.
+earn operates a functional, top-down, hierarchical structure.
+This means that authority and decision-making are concentrated at the top (the Board), and communication follows formal, established channels.
+This structure ensures day-to-day operations are structured and consistent.

-• Head Office Departments: Finance, HR, IT, Purchasing, Business Development, Customer Service, and R&D.
+- Head Office Departments: These include core support and planning functions such as Finance, HR, IT, Purchasing, Business Development, Customer Service, and R&D.

-• Operational Divisions: Warehouse, Layne-based factory, and the national retail network.
+- Operational Divisions: These handle the physical flow of goods and sales, including the Warehouse, the Layne-based factory, and the national retail network.

-Departmental managers form the senior management team and report to the respective board members.
-The structure supports operational reliability and cost control but may be less suited to rapid innovation or cross-functional collaboration.
+- Reporting: Departmental managers form the senior management team and report directly to their respective board members.

 Strengths